 Visiting The Grand Canyon

-What watch do you were to the Grand Canyon?
+What watch do you wear to the Grand Canyon?
 Something that speaks to its nature in the American Southwest.
 For me that means something rough, tough and made with the materials at hand.
 I chose my Maranez Layan in brass with an Agate dial on a Genuine Python strap.
 OK, I know that Green Agate is not found at the Grand Canyon, nor are there any pythons running around in the Colorado River.
 However, it fit the bill perfectly and looked totally at home doing it.

 What a view!

 It’s true, I really love my Brass/Bronze watches!
-They are the kind of watches you almost want to beat-up, between the scratches and marks from wear and the naturally forming patina, each one starts to tell its own story.
+They are the kind of watches you almost want to beat-up.
+Between the scratches and marks from wear and the naturally forming patina, each one starts to tell its own story.
 My Agate Dialed Layan’s story is one involving lots of polish.
 This poor guy ended with the dressy role among my brass watches and gets polished about every 3-5 months.
 Why else would you own a cordless Dremel Tool?
 The photos from the Canyon are about near the end of his polish cycle, probably closer to 6 months since the last polish.
 I think it looking pretty good, so I’m going to leave him alone for a while.
 Besides I have a new Orbis Morgan Nautilus that’s going to take over some of the dressier duties from the Layan.
 (Future post here)

 I have several pin cushion style cased watches and have always found the shape to be comfortable, classy and a little bit sporty at the same time.
 The Layan is no exception, it wore great all day in the hot sun, wandering the “Trail of Time” path along the southern rim of the Canyon.
-My son especially loved this trail, about 100 millions year into the trail he made the formal proclamation that we would find year 0!
-And we did, (SPOILER ALERT) as the years get closer to 0 the increments in the markers goes from a million years per foot to one year per foot, so it was a little longer than expected.
+My son especially loved this trail, at about the 100 millions year into the trail, he made the formal proclamation that we would find year 0!
+And we did, (SPOILER ALERT) as the years get closer to 0 the increments in the markers go from a million years per foot to one year per foot, so it was a little longer than expected.

 My age on the “Trail of Time.”